awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-tagging.md

 ## Removing Tags from an Application<a name="how-tagging-remove"></a>

-To remove tags from an application, you use the [UntagResource](https://docs.aws.amazon.com/kinesisanalytics/latest/apiv2/API_UntagResource.html) action\.
+To remove tags from an application, you use the [UntagResource](https://docs.aws.amazon.com/kinesisanalytics/latest/dev/API_UntagResource.html) action\.

-The following example request for the `UntagResource` action removess tags from an application:
+The following example request for the `UntagResource` action removes tags from an application:

 ```
 {